(FLA)vour of the Weak: Musical style

+the industrial/metal, all the experimental things.", said singer Bill Leeb, "I think that with 'FLAvour' and with 'Re-Wind', I was trying to do something, not necessarily dance-oriented, but just more 'electronic', almost a low-fi kind of record."

 Samples

 "Sado-Masochist" uses samples of Eazy-E from an interview with hip hop group N.W.A while both "Comatose" and "Predator" as well as the B-side "Oblivion" contain samples from 1996 American horror film Hellraiser: Bloodline.
 Non-album track "Electrocution" from the Colombian Necktie single makes use of samples from Daft Punk's "Rollin' & Scratchin'" and from The Chemical Brothers' "Block Rockin' Beats".

-Release
+Release and promotion

 In 2015, the album saw a limited re-release on vinyl through Canadian label Artoffact.

 Singles

 [FLA]vour of the Weak spawned two singles.
 The "Colombian Necktie" single contains an edit as well as a remix by Tim Schuldt of the title track.
 It also features two non-album tracks, "Deadlock" and "Electrocution".

 The second single, "Comatose", contains the "Ketamin 45mg" and "Valium 15mg" mixes by the band themselves.
 A third version of the title track ("Prozac 75mg") was remixed by Eat Static, who would deliver another, drastically different, remix of "Comatose" on Re-Wind.
 The single also contains an exclusive mix of "Oblivion".

 Most of the tracks from the singles were re-released in 1999 through Off Beat on the compilation album Explosion together with tracks from the "Circuitry" and "Plasticity" singles.
 This coincided with the release of Implode and the timing of the compilation's release displeased Bill Leeb.